Haydn Gwynne

-Personal life
+Early life and education

-Born in Hurstpierpoint, Sussex to father Guy Thomas Hayden-Gwynne, she played county level tennis before studying sociology at the University of Nottingham, and is fluent in French and Italian.
-She then took a five-year lectureship in Italy at the University of Rome La Sapienza, where she taught English as a foreign language.
-Gwynne lives in London with her partner, Jungian psychotherapist Jason Phipps, and their two sons.
+Haydn Gwynne was born on 21 March 1957 in Hurstpierpoint, West Sussex, to Rosamond (née Dobson) (1915-2017) and Guy Thomas Haydn Gwynne (1915–1994).

-She also undertakes voluntary work for the charity Sightsavers International, a group committed to combating blindness in developing countries.
-In August 2014, Gwynne was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
+She played county level tennis before studying sociology at the University of Nottingham, and was fluent in French and Italian.
+After university she took a five-year lectureship in Italy at the University of Rome La Sapienza, where she taught English as a foreign language.